 victory?
 He fulfilled and then

 removed what was giving sin its

 of condemnation brings victory!

 Paul is communicating a tremendous

 Since the law was fulfilled, taken out of the way (abolished) and nailed to the cross (Read Ephesians 2:11-22 and Colossians 2:13-14), sin (past-present-future) can no longer be imputed (or charged) to those who have placed their faith and trust in Christ.

 therefore, no longer governs.

-This is Part 1 of a three-part Bible study.
+This is Part 1 of a five-part Bible study.

 Click on the appropriate link to access

 Return To Home Page